auth0/auth0-spa-js/README.md

 #### Log in to an organization

-Log into an organization by specifying the `organization` parameter when setting up the client:
+Log in to an organization by specifying the `organization` parameter when setting up the client:

 ```js
 createAuth0Client({